 Several competing companies offer writers the chance to publish their own e-books, but none have the reach of Amazon.
 Amazon’s Kindle Direct Publishing service allows authors to self-publish digital and paperback books and provides the platform to sell the finished product again and again.
 That scenario begins with you downloading the free KDP self-publishing kit.
-You can choose between options to earn 35% or 70% of the selling price on Amazon, but the 70% option will mean paying a delivery fee depending on the size of the file.
+You can earn royalties of up to 70% of the selling price on Amazon, but you could incur some fees along the way.

 Some apps you buy and others you download for free — the catch with the latter is that they usually come with ads.
 To make some passive income, you can sell your own app or give it away for free and then use it to sell ad space.
-Technical know-how or coding experience is clearly a plus, but it’s not necessary: Sites like Bubble make it easy for anyone to create professional apps.
-However, the platform you use can determine your success: Over 25% of iOS app developers make $5,000 or more from their app according to Appinventiv, compared to only 16% of Android developers.
+Technical know-how or coding experience is clearly a plus, but it’s not necessary.
+Sites like Bubble make it easy for anyone to create professional apps.

 One of the benefits of being a rock star or movie star is that royalties pay dividends for as long as the public consumes your work.
 But even if you didn’t create the movie or song, you can buy royalties on sites like Royalty Exchange, which lets anyone purchase the rights to someone else’s intellectual property and reap the steady payments associated with it.

-Go beyond blogs by buying a fully functioning e-commerce website and then use the profits to satisfy your debts.
-Sites like Flippa offer marketplaces for everything from dating websites to sites that sell watches.
-You can buy a site and use it for passive income or, if you have the savvy, improve upon it and flip it for more.
-One option selling on Flippa for $15,000 offers estimated profits of $8,517 annually.
+Go beyond blogs by buying a fully functioning e-commerce website and then resell it.
+Sites like Flippa offer marketplace websites.
+If you have the savvy, improve upon it and flip it for more.

 Passive Income and Tax Liability